firstruner/Framework_PHP_PartialsClass/README.md

 >✏️ maxTemptatives : Specify the number of loading temptatives - int - default value is 1\
 >✏️ php_as_partial : Specify if partial class is in php files with php extension - Boolean - default value is False\
 >✏️ ignored : Specify path(s) who must be ignored during the loading - Can take string or string array - default value is an empty array\
->✏️ loadDelayedElements : Specify if the loader load partial class that specified as delayedLoading at True - Boolean - default value is False\
+>✏️ loadDelayedElements : Specify if the loader load partial class that specified as "delayedLoading" at True - Boolean - default value is Without\
+>    OnPost work similar than Without but force loading after non delayed\
 >✏️ loadDelayedElements : Specify object who the loader must load - Default value is PartialEnumerations_ObjectType::All\

 ⚓ LoadStoredPaths method :\